letsencrypt/website/content/en/law-enforcement.md

 ## Transparency Reporting

-ISRG publishes transparency reports every six months detailing the number and types of law enforcement requests received and how they were processed.
+ISRG publishes transparency reports every six months detailing the number and types of law enforcement requests received.
 All data in transparency reports is aggregated and does not identify specific investigations or requesting agencies.
 Current and past transparency reports are available at [https://letsencrypt.org/repository/](/repository/).